samumist/adapt-carousel-menu/README.md

 <div float align=right><a href="#top">Back to Top</a></div>

 ## Limitations
-ONLY ALLOWS 13 Pages right now!
-To be fixed soon!

 *Firefox has issues with left and right arrows so I turned them off in desktop view only, the sequiential number circles will display in the Firefox browser instead.
 Please note arrows work in Firefox mobile views still.

 ----------------------------